subpair/habit_tracker/README.md

 It was written for the IU University's course *"DLBDSOOFPP01" - Object-Oriented and Functional Programming with Python*.

-This program was built with Python 3.10.
+This program was built with Python 3.10 and has been tested with Python 3.8 and 3.10.

 ## What is it?

-A habit tracker application is in general like a todo list whose tasks are coupled to specific dates.
+A habit tracker application is in general like a todo list whose tasks are coupled to specific dates, which are repeated with a defined periodicity.
-This application can be used to keep track of those and provide you with analytics about how you kept up with those for a specific time range, referred here as a periodicity.
+This application can be used to keep track of those and provide you with analytics about how you kept up with those.

-### A habits' properties
+### A habit's properties
 A habit consists of \
 -A name (maximal length: 20 Letters) \
 -An description (maximal length: 30 Letters) \